relab/gorums/README.md

 or more _configurations_.
 A configuration also holds information on how many replicas are necessary to form a quorum.
 Gorums enables programmers to invoke remote procedure calls (RPCs) on the replicas in a configuration and wait for responses from a quorum.
-We call this a quorum remote procedure call (QRPC).
+We call this a _quorum call_.

 Gorums uses code generation to produce an RPC library that clients can use to invoke QRPCs.
 Gorums is a wrapper around the [gRPC](http://www.grpc.io/)